 It’s an unfortunate situation for the Turkish people, but at the same time, Turkey was really excellent value for money when I was there and I believe that it will remain affordable for a long time.

 The same as in other Turkish cities, Bursa is full of restaurants and other places where you can eat.
 Good food is available everywhere.
 I mentioned in my previous posts that I exclusively eat in places where the local people eat and that I avoid touristic restaurants at any cost.

 Below, you can see three restaurants where I had dinner in my three evenings in Bursa.
 All of them were very good and cheap.
 Eating food in Turkey is not a problem, the food is good and if you go where the locals go, it’s guaranteed that you will eat well.

 Well, finding a place where to eat in Bursa wasn’t really a problem.
 First of all, in 3 days that I spent there, I was the only foreign tourist around.
 Actually, the third day I saw several foreign looking people, but not more than that.
 It was, at the same time, good and bad.

 It’s bad because I think that Bursa deserves much more attention.
-Considering its wealth of historical sites, I expected masses of foreign tourists everywhere.
+Considering its wealth of historic sites, I expected masses of foreign tourists everywhere.
 But, that wasn’t the case.

 I hope that this and the following posts that I will write about Bursa will inspire you to go there.
 It really is a miraculous place and it’s easy to get to.
-The Ottoman history is everywhere, represented by magnificent constructions that are endlessly lined one after the other.
+History is everywhere, represented by magnificent constructions that are endlessly lined one after the other.

 The birthplace of the Ottoman Empire, Bursa’s unique magic is a reflection of its superb 600-700 years old history.
 It’s truly amazing!